nrwl/nx/docs/generated/packages/remix/documents/overview.md

+---
+title: Overview of the Nx Remix Plugin
+description: The Nx Plugin for Remix contains executors, generators, and utilities for managing Remix applications and libraries within an Nx workspace.
+---

 The Nx Plugin for Remix contains executors, generators, and utilities for managing Remix applications and libraries within an Nx workspace.
 It provides: